DigitalOcean

 The server_name

 configuration option allows you to specify the hostname of the Droplet.
-By default, the hostname is set to the combination of base name, username, hostname, random string as well as seperators.
+By default, the hostname is set to the combination of base name, username, hostname, random string as well as separators.

 For example to set the hostname provide the server_name attribute